nuodb/nuodb-dotnet/README.md

 nuodb-dotnet
 ============

 This is the official NuoDB .NET driver.
-It is actively supported by NuoDB, updated and tested with each new release of NuoDB.
+It is no longer actively supported by NuoDB.
+The driver will be updated and tested periodically.

 [![Build Status](https://travis-ci.org/nuodb/nuodb-dotnet.png)](https://travis-ci.org/nuodb/nuodb-dotnet)